MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Permissions

-The actions you can take on a workspace depend on the permissions you have in both the workspace and Azure DevOps.
+The actions you can take on a workspace depend on the permissions you have in both the workspace and the Git repo.
 For a more detailed discussion of permissions, see [Permissions](./git-integration-process.md#permissions).

 ## Considerations and limitations